Roy Douglas: 1940s

 In 1946 Douglas undertook what The Times described as "his last official project in the film industry", orchestrating the theme music for David Lean's Great Expectations.

 The following year Douglas began an association with Ralph Vaughan Williams.
 Douglas had earlier copied out the composer's score for the film Coastal Command after the film studio found the original manuscript undecipherable: Vaughan Williams's handwriting was notoriously illegible (Douglas described it as "like spiders crawling all over the page").
-In 1944, at the composer's request, Douglas had made a reduced score of Vaughan Williams's Thanksgiving for Victory to enable it to be performed by choral societies that could not afford the original version with full symphony orchestra.
-Their close collaboration began in 1947, when the composer, wishing to consult Douglas about scoring for films, sent a postcard inviting him to the Vaughan Williamses' country home: "All I could read was: 'The White Gates, Dorking', and the telephone number, so I rang up and asked him what the card was about".
+In 1944, at the composer's request, Douglas had made a reduced score of Vaughan Williams's Thanksgiving for Victory so it could be performed by choral societies that could not afford the original version with full symphony orchestra.
+A close collaboration began in 1947, when the composer, wishing to consult Douglas about scoring for films, sent a postcard inviting him to the Vaughan Williamses' country home: "All I could read was: 'The White Gates, Dorking', and the telephone number, so I rang up and asked him what the card was about".
 Douglas visited the composer and gave him technical advice, such as "you must never have oboe solos over dialogue because it didn't mix on the soundtrack".
 Vaughan Williams said to him that he had "been foolish enough to write another symphony [i.e. No. 6, in E minor].
 Could you undertake to vet and then copy the score?"
 The published score bears the note, "The composer wishes to acknowledge with thanks the help of Mr Roy Douglas in preparing the orchestral score".

 In 1948 Douglas pointed out to Walton's publisher, the Oxford University Press (OUP), that there were more than eighty errors in the published score of Walton's cantata, Belshazzar's Feast.
 Douglas worked with Walton on correcting the score; during the revision the composer took out much of the percussion, to Douglas's regret.

 1950s

 Douglas's close association with Walton and Vaughan Williams continued in the 1950s.
-When the latter's Sinfonia Antartica was in preparation in 1952 Douglas went to Dorking to help.
+When the latter's Sinfonia Antartica was in preparation in 1952, Douglas went to Dorking to help.
 The composer's wife Ursula recalled: